kimharrod/NYT_React/README.md

 2. A search returns a list of articles including the article title, date and a link to the full text of the article, which opens in a separate tab.

+3. There is a save button to the right of each article, allowing the user to save articles for later reference.

 ![NYTReact search results](http://fios.vc/NYTReactresults.jpg "Search results")

-3. There is a save button to the right of each article, allowing the user to save articles for later reference.
-Once the save button for an article is clicked, the article is added to the database of saved articles, and appears in the Saved Articles section.
+4. When the save button for an article is clicked, the article is added to the database of saved articles, and appears in the Saved Articles section.

-4. Saved articles appear in a separate section and can be deleted.
-Every time an article is saved or deleted, the saved articles view is refreshed.
+5. Every time an article is saved or deleted, the Saved Articles section is refreshed.

 ![NYTReact saved article](http://fios.vc/NYTReactsaved.jpg "Saved article")